turlucode/ros-docker-gui/README.md

 - [ROS 1 distributions](http://wiki.ros.org/Distributions)
 - [ROS 2 distributions](https://docs.ros.org/en/rolling/Releases.html)

-> Even if ROS 1 Noetic becomes EOL we will try to support it for longer time as many people might still be relying on it :sunglasses:
+> Even if ROS 1 Noetic becomes EOL we will try to support it for longer time since many people might still be relying on it :sunglasses:

 To check which versions are actually supported use: